tda-in-ml/tda-in-ml.github.io/committee.md

 # Programme Committee

-We are grateful for these plucky researchers that will serve as the linchpin in ensuring high-quality reviews of all scientific contributions:
+We are grateful for the support of these researchers who will serve as the linchpin in ensuring high-quality reviews of all scientific contributions:

 - [Samuelson Tijesunimi Atiba](https://medium.com/@the_samuelson) (RiseVest, [@the_samuelson](https://twitter.com/the_samuelson))